 When interfacing the data memory block, EEDATL holds the 8-bit data for read/write, and EEADRL holds the address of the EEDATL location being accessed.
-These devices have 256 bytes of data EEPROM with an address range from 0h to 0FFh.
+This device has 256 bytes of data EEPROM with an address range from 0h to 0FFh.